The glsp Crate

 The Prelude

-module will pull in all of the most commonly-used names
+Importing the glsp::prelude::* module will pull in all of the most commonly-used names

-crate, except for the free functions: glsp::bind_global()
+from the glsp crate, except for the free functions: glsp::bind_global() doesn't become

 I can't overstate how much more convenient this is, compared to manually adding and removing dozens of imports to every file.
 If name collisions occur, they can be disambiguated via renaming: